-- Anterior to the lower 1/3 of the rectum lie different structures in men and women:
+- Anterior to the lower one third of the rectum lie different structures in men and women:

-- In men, anterior to the lower 1/3 of the rectum lie the prostate, bladder base and seminal vesicles.
+- In men, anterior to the lower one third of the rectum lie the prostate, bladder base and seminal vesicles.

-- In women, anterior to the lower 1/3 of the rectum lies the vagina.
+- In women, anterior to the lower one third of the rectum lies the vagina.
 At the tip of the examining finger it may be possible to feel cervix and even a retroverted uterus.

 - The anus is 3-4 cm long and joins the rectum to the perineum.

 - The wall of the anus and anal canal is supported by powerful sphincter muscles.
 These muscles are made up of:

 This is an intimate and sometimes uncomfortable examination which is most often done when disease (usually gastrointestinal or genitourinary disease) is suspected or already identified.
 It may also be done as part of a screening examination when there is no suspicion or expectation of disease but the examination is performed as part of a thorough screening process.
 It is important in all cases to explain the reasons for the examination (see 'Preparing for the examination', below) and to obtain verbal consent.
 Examples of indications for examination include:

 - Assessment of the prostate (particularly symptoms of outflow obstruction).